Geobuddy/geobuddy.github.io/_posts/2019-11-18-dashboard.md

 toc_icon: "file-alt"
 ---
 ## How to create a dashboard?
 This article will illustrate a step-by-step process to create an interactive web dashboard.
-A web dashboard consists of three parts, a web client, web server and database.
+A web dashboard consists of three parts, a web client, a web server and a database.
 The function of each of these components are be discussed in more detail in the [architecture section](#architecture).
 This dashboard was developed using HTML5, JavaScript and CSS.
 The main frameworks and libraries used are:
 {: style="text-align: justify"}
 **Front-End**
 1. [jQuery](https://api.jquery.com/)